brendenwest/ad450/README.md

 Note: Students should be familiar with Python programming, SQL database queries, basic statistics, and source control with git & Github.
 Summary

-This class introduces core concepts of data science development with a focus on Python programming tools.
-Students will learn and exercise key skills used by professional data-science practitioners including data engineers, analysts, and machine learning engineers.
+This class introduces core concepts of data science with a focus on the Python programming tools.
+Students will learn and exercise key skills used by professional data engineers, data analysts, and data scientists.

 ### Required Materials
 This course will make use of the following textbooks as well as relevant online resources: